 Butterbur (Petasites hybridus)

 - This is another herbal remedy for headaches; butterbur is found in wet, marshy areas of Europe, Asia, and North America.
 Most butterbur herbal remedies use its purified root extract, Petasites, in pill form to treat headaches and migraines.
-A study published in Neurology supports conclusions from older studies that Petasites is effective for migraine prevention when taken in 50- to 75-milligram doses twice daily.
+A study published in Neurology supports conclusions from older studies that Petasites are effective for migraine prevention when taken in 50- to 75-milligram doses twice daily.

 If you have ever experienced a throbbing, pulsating headache, you know how it can disrupt your day.
 While it’s common for people to have headaches, it can be quite tricky and frustrating to experience one daily.

 From mild, persistent pain that doesn’t seem to pass to severe pain in the forehead, headaches can leave you feeling incredibly annoyed and crippled.
 There are many over-the-counter prescriptions for treating headaches that most people tend to rely on.
-However, they come with their side effects.
+However, they come with their own side effects.

 Why should you treat headaches with homeopathy?

-Homeopathic Treatment For Headaches offers a lot of benefits.
+Homeopathic treatment for headaches offers a lot of benefits.
 More and more people are beginning to recognize the advantages of a holistic homeopathic approach to treating illnesses, where homeopathic doctors view them as an entity rather than a set of symptoms or a clinical condition and take their time to listen.